 We’re big believers in keeping things as simple as possible to allow you to master one new skill at a time.
 If in doubt, it’s better to keep things simple rather than becoming overwhelmed.

-But eventually, WHAT you eat becomes critical.
+However, eventually WHAT you eat becomes critical.

-While DDF has blown up over the past few months, at Optimising Nutrition, we’ve been working to help people solve the WHAT to eat puzzle in earnest for the past five years.
+While DDF has really taken off, we’ve been working to help people solve the ‘WHAT to eat’ puzzle at Optimising Nutrition for the past five years.